Sovereignty: God’s absolute and unquestioned control over every single detail of creation, including our lives and choices.

 One of our biggest struggles when it comes to processing God’s sovereignty is wondering who’s really in charge?
 Is it God, or is it me?
 In a very real way, the answer is “yes.”

-Like my son, I am in the driver’s seat of my life.
+Like my son in the drivers seat, I am in the driver’s seat of my life.
 I make real choices that have real consequences.
 I am the one calling the shots, choosing some things and denying others.

 When I choose to eat certain foods, those foods have consequences for my body…and I am responsible for that.
 When I choose a certain career path, I am responsible for those choices.
 When I set goals, work my plan, and achieve those goals, I can rightly say that I achieved those goals through hard work and determination.
 Or when I choose to engage with sin, I reap the consequences.